When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Our Top Shared Hosting service providers

-In my search, I found NameCheap among the cheapest top Shared Hosting services providers.
+In my search, I found NameCheap among the cheapest top Shared Hosting service providers.

-With prices starting at just $1.58/month when you subscribe to an annual Hosting plan.
+When you subscribe to an annual hosting plan, prices start at just $1.58/month.
 This means you only pay $18.44 for a whole 12-month Hosting plan.
-It even gets better when you subscribe to 24 24-monthly shared hosting plan.
+It even gets better when you subscribe to 24 24-monthly shared hosting plans.

 You’ll pay $1.44/month.
 You’ll pay $33.44 for a 24-month shared Hosting plan.

-Here is a list of our top four shared Hosting services providers, the hosting plan, and prices.
+Here is a list of our top four shared Hosting service providers, the hosting plans, and prices.

 All the Shared Hosting packages in the plans below include a FREE SSL certificate, unlimited bandwidth, FREE Domain name registration, and WordPress blog migration services.

-Also, cPanel features are available to make a one-click WordPress install possible.
-Some web hosts listed below offer free CDN (Content delivery network) services.
+Also, cPanel features allow for a one-click WordPress install.
+Some web hosts below offer free CDN (Content delivery network) services.

 2. VPS Hosting

-A virtual private server, or simply put, VPS, is the upgraded Hosting type from a Shared Hosting server.
-If your website attracts a decent traffic level and demands better performance, it may be time to consider a VPS Hosting plan.
+A virtual private server, or VPS, is an upgraded version of a Shared Hosting server.
+If your website attracts decent traffic and demands better performance, it may be time to consider a VPS Hosting plan.

 VPS hosting is ideal for websites that have outgrown shared hosting servers.